 Installation Requirements

-- New gas lines (for gas units)
+- New or upgraded gas lines to handle the higher gas flow

-- Special venting
+- Special venting to remove exhaust gases safely

-- Water softener in hard water areas
+- Water softener in areas with hard water to prevent mineral buildup

 Long-Term Value Analysis